 - MSBSD is home to 46 schools ranging in enrollments from about 20 to more than 1,000+ students.

-- With a district-wide enrollment of almost 19,000 students, Mat-Su is the second largest school District in Alaska.
+- With a district-wide enrollment of just over 19,000 students, Mat-Su is the second largest school District in Alaska.

 - Facilities include: